VA, FHA or Conventional Home Loans: Which is Right for You?

 Comparing different loan types for your needs

-Buying a home is a complicated process, and choosing the best type of mortgage is one of the first hurdles you’ll face.
+Buying a home is a complicated process, and choosing the best type of mortgage for your needs is one of the first hurdles you’ll face.
 With so many mortgage options available to buyers, it can be difficult to know how to find the one that’s best for you.
 What’s right for one borrower may not be an option for another, so it’s important to do your research before making any decisions.

 Whether you’re a first-time homebuyer or have gone through the mortgage shopping process a few times, it’s important to look at several loan types to determine which option(s) you’re eligible for and which best meets your needs and financial goals.
 In this guide, we’ll cover a few of the most common mortgage types.